 Is it possible that we don’t quite understand obesity as much as we think we do?

-The fact that 99% of diets fail may be a clue that we should look at the cause or etiology of obesity.
+The fact that 99% of diets fail may be a clue that we should take another look at what we think causes obesity.

 I think the idea that obesity is always caused by an over-consumption of calories is definitely not as true as we once thought.

-We now know that many different problems can cause obesity including the food that we eat, hormone imbalances, stress, dietary patterns and so on.
+We now know that many different problems can cause obesity including the food that we eat, hormone imbalances, stress, dietary patterns, gut health, toxic burden, and so on.

 Scientifically Proven Supplements

-Supplements, like other weight loss medications, all target different pathways, and mechanisms in your body.
+Supplements, just like prescription weight loss medications, all target different pathways, and mechanisms in your body.

 But the end result may be the same:

 We can break down weight loss supplements into several main categories: